ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

 Next, on the Gitaly servers, you need to configure storage paths, enable the network listener and configure the token.

-NOTE: **Note:** if you want to reduce the risk of downtime when you enable authentication you can temporarily disable enforcement, see [the documentation on configuring Gitaly authentication](https://gitlab.com/gitlab-org/gitaly/blob/master/doc/configuration/README.md#authentication)
+NOTE: **Note:** If you want to reduce the risk of downtime when you enable authentication you can temporarily disable enforcement, see [the documentation on configuring Gitaly authentication](https://gitlab.com/gitlab-org/gitaly/blob/master/doc/configuration/README.md#authentication)